ruchit027/online-food-delivery/README.md

 > Preview Image -
 ![image](https://github.com/user-attachments/assets/dc5c2090-7608-4a9f-b9a1-2ce6e320a81b)

-Steps to Design Online Food Delivery WebPage:
+ >Steps to Design Online Food Delivery WebPage

 > First, Implement a navigation bar with a logo and links for “Home,” “About,” “Menu,” and “Contact Us” in the HTML structure.